JTSDK/jtsdk-tools/src/JTSDK.Docs/tool-chain-setup/jtsdk-prereq-install.md

 ## Prerequisite Installation

-In order to checkout and compile this package, users must have three utilities installed at the `system level`.
+In order to checkout and compile the `JTSDK .Net Core Package`, users must have three applications installed at the `system level`.

 | Application | Purpose |
 | :--- | :--- |